Robert Siatka

-Robert Siatka (born 20 June 1934) is a French former football defender.
+Robert Siatka (born 20 June 1934) is a French former footballer who played as a defender.
 He played for France in the Euro 1960.

 Personal life

 Siatka was born in France, and is of Polish descent.
 He is best known in club football for playing with Reims in their 1956 and 1959 European Cup finals.

-With the death of Michel Hidalgo on 26 March 2020, Sitaka is the only living player from the first ever European Cup final.
+With the deaths of Michel Hidalgo of France, on 26 March 2020, and Paco Gento of Spain on 18 January 2022, Siatka is the only living player from the first ever European Cup final.